-Our ability to protect our intellectual property is an important aspect of our business, and is key in ensuring the continued growth of our subscription base.
-We have developed and operate an innovative online platform and mobile application allowing consumers to select their favourite recipes from a collection of original dishes and have the personalized ingredients delivered directly to their door with easy step-by-step instructions.
+Our ability to protect our intellectual property is an important aspect of our business and is key in ensuring the continued growth of our subscription base.
+We have developed and operate an innovative online platform allowing consumers to select their favourite recipes from a collection of original dishes and have the personalized ingredients delivered directly to their door with easy step-by-step instructions.

-Our service is exclusively offered online and via our mobile application through our proprietary technology platform.
+Our service is exclusively offered online through our proprietary technology platform.
 We have created a custom-built order management system that allows the business to react quickly to changing customer demands and short inventory cycles.
 We have also developed proprietary software algorithms that assign customers specific recipes based on past orders and taste preferences, allowing our customers to "set it and forget it" with confidence that the technology will choose and deliver recipes that they will enjoy.